humdrum-tools/humdrum-documentation/tool/num/index.md

 The **num** command produces sequential numerical output according to user-defined numbering criteria.
-In its default operation, **num** simply inserts numbers at the beginning of each data record \-- beginning with the value 1, and increasing by 1 for successive data records.
+In its default operation, **num** simply inserts numbers at the beginning of each data record &mdash;
+beginning with the value 1, and increasing by 1 for successive data records.
 However, **num** provides various options that allow the user to specify more precisely the kinds of data and conditions under which